Jeremy Clarkson

 Birthdayavr.
 11, 1960

-From a career as a local journalist in northern England, Clarkson rose to public prominence as a presenter of the original format of Top Gear in 1988.
+From a career as a local journalist in northern England, Clarkson rose to public prominence as a presenter of the original format of Top Gear from 1988 to 2000.
 Since the mid-1990s, he has become a recognised public personality, regularly appearing on British television presenting his own shows for the BBC and appearing as a guest on other shows.
 As well as motoring, Clarkson has produced programmes on subjects such as history and engineering; he has also written numerous books, primarily on cars.
 In 1998, he hosted the first series of Robot Wars.
-From 1998 to 2000, he also hosted his own talk show, entitled Clarkson.
+From 1998 to 2000, he also hosted his own talk show on BBC Two, entitled Clarkson.

-In 2015, the BBC elected not to renew Clarkson's contract after he assaulted a Top Gear producer while filming on location.
-That year, Clarkson and his Top Gear co-presenters and producer Andy Wilman formed the production company W. Chump & Sons to produce The Grand Tour for Amazon Prime Video.
+In 2002 Clarkson, alongside producer Andy Wilman, devised the relaunched Top Gear, which he hosted alongside Richard Hammond, Jason Dawe and later James May.
+The revised show became the most widely-broadcast factual television show in the world.
+In 2015, the BBC elected not to renew his contract after he assaulted a Top Gear producer while filming on location.
+That year, Clarkson and his Top Gear co-presenters and Wilman formed the production company W. Chump & Sons to produce The Grand Tour for Amazon Prime Video.

-Since 2019, he has become a farmer at Diddly Squat Farm for his show, Clarkson's Farm.
+Since 2019, he has been a farmer at Diddly Squat Farm for his show, Clarkson's Farm.
 The show received a positive reception and became a popular show on Prime Video upon its release.
-In May 2024, the "Clarkson's clause" amendment, named after Clarkson, was introduced; this clause makes it easier to convert unused agricultural buildings to commercial usage, something he did in Season 2 of the show when planning permission for his restaurant was denied.
+In May 2024, the "Clarkson's clause" amendment, named after him, was introduced; this clause makes it easier to convert unused agricultural buildings to commercial usage, something he did in the second series of the show when planning permission for his restaurant was denied.

 Biography from the Wikipedia article Jeremy Clarkson.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.